rune/rune/README.md

 - When the player loses or completes the game, call `Rune.gameOver()`.
 - Rune will check if it's a new high score and encourage the player to share your game or play again.
-- The game should freeze until `restartGame` is called.
+- Your game should freeze until `restartGame` is called and does not need to show any "game over" screen.

 ### Rune.getChallengeNumber (optional)